CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Floating-vehicles.md

 ## Solution

-To reduce cars floating to car parks, try moving car park to different side of road or a differnet road entirely.
+To reduce cars floating to car parks, try moving car park to different side of road or a different road entirely.
 Note that vehicles drive to destination and _only then_ do they look for parking.
 If parking is within certain rage they just float in a straight line to the parking space.